simonseyock/uprocess/README.md

   ```javascript
   // #include "some/file.js"
   ```
-  This command takes the text from the specified file (path relative to the parsed file), processes it text and replaces the line it is in by the output.
+  This command takes the text from the specified file (path relative to the parsed file), processes it text and replaces itself by the output.
 Processing of the current file then is recommenced at the next line.
-Includepaths are relative to the file they are in and in case of text passed directly to processText they are relative to the given includeDir.
+Includepaths are relative to the file they are, in case of text passed directly to processText they are relative to the given includeDir.

 * define, undefine
   ```javascript
   // #define FLAG
   ```
-  This command adds the given text (without whitespace in it, in this case FLAG) to the list of defines, removes the line it is in and continues to parse. ``#undefine`` removes the given name from defines.
+  This command adds FLAG to the list of defines, removes the line it is in and continues to parse. ``#undefine`` removes the given name from defines.

 * ifdef, ifndef
   ```javascript